Interstate 465 Indiana

 Interstate 465 is a complete beltway encircling much of Indianapolis, Indiana.
 The freeway is mostly suburban, with major widening projects undertaken along the East Side in the late 90s and early 2000s and along the West Side (Accelerate465) between 2009-2012.
 With expansion up to eight lanes, reconstruction also modernized the freeway in both the Park 100 and the Allisonville / Castleton areas.

-Source: December 31, 2018 Interstate Route Log and Finders List
+Source: December 31, 2021 Interstate Route Log and Finders List

 I-465 Annual Average Daily Traffic (AADT)

 Interstate 465 superseded portions of Indiana State Road 100.
 SR 100 represented the original beltway along the East and West Sides of Indianapolis envisioned in the 1950s.
-Construction of the beltway began in 1959 and the first segment opened to traffic in 1961.
+Construction of the loop began in 1959 and the first segment opened to traffic in 1961.
 The entire I-465 loop was completed by 1970.1

 I-465 did not directly replace all of SR 100, as a portion of the route remains along Shadeland Avenue.
 The expressway branches north from I-465 at Exit 48 to Warren Park.
-This freeway was decommissioned as a state road in 1999.
+This segment was decommissioned as a state road in 1999.

-South End (Zero Milepost) – Indianapolis, Indiana
+South End / Zero Milepost – Indianapolis, Indiana

 - Indiana Highway Ends – I-465.

 - Rebuilding Six I-65 Bridges at I-465 South.
 Indiana Department of Transportation (INDOT), project web site.
 Accessed February 6, 2019.